juandebravo/juandebravo.github.com/_posts/2023-03-27-get-pull-requests-metrics-with-chat-gpt.md

 ![Fifth answer](/gfx/posts/github-metrics/fifth-answer.png)

 This got me very confused and intrigued.
 I could understand that ChatGPT knew about `since` and `until` attributes in the `get_pulls()` method if they had existed in previous versions of the _PyGithub_ library and got deprecated for whatever reason in the last version of the library.
 But that was not the case, they have never existed.
-So I have no idea why ChatGPT decided to use `since`, it has never existed.
+So I have no idea why ChatGPT decided to use `since`.
 My two theories are that it exists in other libraries and learned from that, or it extrapolated other arguments of the REST
 API and adapted its knowledge about the python wrapper.
 Quite fascinating IMO even though it was wrong this time.

 [This is the script](https://gist.github.com/juandebravo/9ca2ea70d9d38c029809763871f9b1b8) associated with the response above.
 Here GPT made a rookie mistake.
-We are interested in the last 6 months of data, so as soon as one Pull Request is older than that, we can stop iterating over previous data.
+We are interested in the last 6 months of data, so as soon as one Pull Request is older than that, we can stop iterating over previous data (pull requests are order by time desc).

 I got a couple of additional errors: